 The father was silent.

 The boy was in agony but just stared at the Don in between.
+Silence.

-The mothers sobbing stopped and she and the father came closer to their son after a good 10 minutes of the Don’s pacifying.
+The mothers corner sobbing stopped and she and the father came closer to their son after a good 10 minutes of the Don’s pacifying.

 Awkward silence all round.
 The Don looked at me.